davzoku/leetcode-obsidian-vault/publish/896-monotonic-array.md

 ### Problem Analysis:

-- On first thought, one may consider to perform 2 loops through the list; the first to check for increasing, the second for decreasing
+- On first thought, one may consider performing 2 loops through the list; the first to check for increasing, the second for decreasing
-- we can
+- we can initialize 2 flags and check for both condition in one go.

-## Similar Questions
+- Time complexity: O(n)

 ## Solutions: